The Ultimate Guide to a REVS Check

 Access Time

-5 mins read
+8 mins read

-What is a REVS check?
+What Is a REVS Check?

 • The car may have a hidden written-off history, reported stolen, safety issues or odometer tampering.

 • A REVS check gives you an edge to negotiate and get a fair price.
-For an even better deal and factual data, get a car history check.

 Whereas if you choose Check Vehicle History from Cars24, your car history check will include: